berlenzhang/cse15l-lab-reports/labreport4.md

 ![Image](step9.jpg)

-Keys Pressed: `git commit -m "j" <Enter>`, `git push` These commands commit and push the changes I made to the files to GitHub.
+Keys Pressed: `git add`, `git commit -m "j" <Enter>`, `git push` These commands commit and push the changes I made to the files to GitHub.